Signs of HVAC Condensation Problems

 Key Takeaways

-- Water pooling near the unit, sweating ducts, and ceiling stains are common warning signs
+- Water near the unit, sweating ducts, wet insulation, dripping vents, and ceiling stains near registers are warning signs

-- Musty odors and repeated condensation cycles increase mold risk
+- Musty odors, damp insulation, and repeated wet-dry cycles increase the risk of hidden mold growth